The emotions of parenting in black and white

 I’ve not been one to read any of the ‘how to…’ parenting books and so far we’ve gone with our instincts and our own childhood experiences..
 But now it seems a bit more critical than deciding whether we use the ‘naughty step’ or a star chart.
 If I push back too hard will she come back?
 How do you cope with such emotion and keep the behaviour in line and prevent it from affecting younger siblings?

-I shoot in colour but generally convert highly emotive images to black and white.
+I shoot in colour but often convert highly emotive images to black and white.
 I want the feelings to predominate and the contrast of white and black to enhance the intensity of emotions.
 Colour can often be distracting and take attention away from the subject.
+Removing the colour from the image allows us to focus on the image for what it is.

 With emotions running so high in my house, I wonder if we’ll start seeing more black and white in my work as we journey through the teenage years?